glotzerlab/signac-dashboard/README.md

 ### File List

-The File List module shows a listing of the job's workspace directory with links to each file.
+The `FileList` module shows a listing of the job's workspace directory with links to each file.
 This can be very slow since it has to read the disk for every job displayed, use with caution in large signac projects.

 ```python
 file_mod = FileList(enabled=False)  # Recommended to disable this module by default